frischwood/A3Dshell/README.md

   - ⚠️ **Requires WSL/SLF VPN access** to connect to the database
   - Used to retrieve real-world meteorological data for your simulation area

-- **Snowpack**: Converts reflected shortwave radiation to incoming shortwave radiation
+- **Snowpack**: Converts IMIS reflected shortwave radiation measurements to incoming shortwave radiation
-  - Runs preprocessing to generate SMET files from IMIS data
+  - Runs preprocessing to generate A3D-ready input SMET files from IMIS data
   - Can be skipped if you have your own meteorological files (see Configuration below)

 **Installation:**